cculianu/electrum-cash-protocol/protocol-basics.rst

   - JSON-RPC `id` fields must not be JSON numerics with fractional parts.
 In other words they should be a string, integer, or `null`.
 JSON-RPC messages containing a floating point number in the `id` field will be rejected.
-  - JSON-RPC batching is supported as of Fulcrum version 1.6.0 with some caveats.
-Namely, duplicate `id` values within a batch are rejected.
-Additionally, all active batches from a client that are not yet replied-to by the server must have unique `id` values.
-Finally, `id` values within a batch request may not be `null`, they must either be a unique JSON string or a non-fractional numeric.

 For the TCP and SSL transports: Each RPC call MUST be delimited by a single newline.
 The JSON specification does not permit control characters within strings, so no